Click on Photo to Enlarge

 Today the Cadott Community Library is still in the old bank building, but with new advancements.
 The library provides a growing collection of 15,800 items, 4 public access computers, free wifi connectivity, an adult book club, children’s storytime, craft and game programs along with other planned events, and many other services.

 Currently, Samantha “Samma” Johnson serves at the Library Director; hired in October of 2018.
-She has a vested interest in improving the library and came to Cadott after nearly 8 years of service as an Assistant Librarian to our neighbors at the Augusta Memorial Public Library.
+They have a vested interest in improving the library.
+Previously, they served nearly 8 years as an Assistant Librarian to our neighbors at the Augusta Memorial Public Library.
+They serve on the MORE Executive Council as Secretary, were a member of the LSTA Advisory Committee (2020, until dissolved in 2021), a WPLC Selector, and aided in the creation of the Inclusive Services Guide for Wisconsin Public Libraries.